Drugs Used in Mechanical Ventilation Graphic

 Depolarizing Agents

-Succinylcholine chloride (Anectine) is the most commonly used depolarizing agent, which is a short-acting drug that provides rapid onset and short duration of action.
-It’s helpful in facilitating endotracheal intubation.
+Succinylcholine chloride (Anectine), the most commonly used depolarizing agent, provides a rapid onset and short duration of action, making it ideal for facilitating endotracheal intubation.

 Nondepolarizing Agents

-Pancuronium (Pavulon) has a relatively slow onset of action and a long duration of effect, making it useful for patients who need to be intubated for an extended period of time.
+• Pancuronium (Pavulon): This agent has a slow onset and a long duration of action, making it suitable for patients requiring prolonged intubation.

-Note: Neuromuscular blocking agents do not have sedative or analgesic effects.
-In other words, they do not reduce anxiety or provide pain relief.
-This means that they must be used in conjunction with sedatives and analgesic agents to ensure patient comfort.
+Note: Neuromuscular blocking agents do not possess sedative or analgesic properties, meaning they do not alleviate anxiety or pain.
+Therefore, they must be used in conjunction with sedatives and analgesics to ensure the patient’s comfort and overall well-being during mechanical ventilation.

-1. What are the three most common types of drugs used during ventilation?
+1. What are the three most common types of drugs used during mechanical ventilation?

 2. What are some examples of neuromuscular blocking agents?

-Succinylcholine chloride, vecuronium, pavulon, rocuronium, atracurium, and cisatracurium
+Succinylcholine chloride, vecuronium, pancuronium (Pavulon), rocuronium, atracurium, and cisatracurium.

 3. What is the action of succinylcholine chloride?